AhmedElsherbini/Nasal_CST_quick_checker/README.md

 >>> If you are not qiime2 user

-You need to prepare the relative abundace phyla table like the example one attached.
+You need to prepare the relative abundance phyla table like the example one attached.

 ```python
 python get_cst.py -i example_rel-phyla-table.tsv